CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-overview.md

 ### API Server

-* Implement tenant space "/tenants/{tenant}/resources"
+* Add an additional layer in API resource url: "/tenants/{tenant}/resources"
 * Support short path for tenant space resources in endpoint handler.
 * Add a new API object "tenant" in system space.
 * Add a new API object "network" which can be in any space.